You see people showing photographs of pretty white dishes and they refer to them as vintage or antique white ironstone.

-Crackling and brown blemishes in the finish of white ironstone is called crazing.
+Crackling and brown blemishes in the finish of white ironstone is refer to as crazing.
 Crazing happens from seepage of moisture combined with organic materials such as coffee, tea, dust, dirt, etc. makes its way through very small cracks in the glaze and penetrates the clay of the item.
 Many collectors like the look of the crazing of a vintage piece.

 Yes, you can remove brown stains on your ironstone only if the stain has not penetrated the clay.
 You would need to soak the piece in 3% hydrogen peroxide.

-The piece would need to be completely submerged in the hydrogen peroxide for a couple of days.
+You would need to completely submerge the piece in hydrogen peroxide for a couple of days.
 I have done this only to clean a badly stained inside of a pitcher.
 What I did was pour the hydrogen peroxide inside the pitcher and covered the top with plastic wrap.
 I let it sit for couple of days.
 Periodically, I would pick up the piece and give the inside content a swirl.
 After two days, I would rise the pitcher out with warm water.

 This was a very good question.
 Although I use a lot of my vintage items, I do not serve food on my white ironstone especially if the piece shows sign of crazing, blemishes, chips, etc. Why?
 The glazing of the piece could be compromised and allow lead to seep into the food.
 I use my pieces of old vintage items for decorating or floral arrangement or keep items in that are not edible for safety reasons.

-What pieces of white ironstone is in your collection?
+what pieces of white ironstone is in my collection